dirigiblelabs/ext-qunit/README.md

 The next section will use this example to explore the main steps in using QUnit for testing server-side scripts.

 ### Load Qunit
+To get a reference to the latest QUnit in this module, use the alias `qunit/qunit` path and `require` it:
+`var QUnit = require("qunit/qunit");`
-To get a reference to a specific version of QUnit, use:
+Or to get reference to a specific version:
 `var QUnit = require("qunit/qunit-2.0.1");`
 In this example the reference is to QUnit 2.0.1.
 Change as appropriate.

-Or use `qunit/qunit` (no version), which is alias for the latest available version in this repository:
-`var QUnit = require("qunit/qunit");`

 Note that all instances QUnit supplied by `require` are singletons.